 I’m Taking Part In NaNoWriMo 2016!

-I haven’t spoken about my love for fiction writing much on this blog before, but it’s something I really enjoy and therefore something I try to make time for several times a week.
-With that being said, when I first discovered National Novel Writing Month (NaNoWriMo or NaNo for short) last year, I knew I had to take part.
-In return for winning the competition, writers receive discount codes for writing related prizes, and the chance to buy merchandize specifically created for competition winners.
-I don’t personally take advantage of these prizes myself (I’m a broke student), but the accomplishment of winning is still a great feeling.
+I have really spoken about my love for writing on this blog before, even though it’s something I’ve enjoyed for years.
+It’s something I try and do most days, so when I first discovered this competition last year, I knew I had to join in!
+There are incentives for winning, too, in the form of discount codes for writing software and the chance to buy exclusive merchandise.
+While I don’t personally take advantage of these offers because I’m a broke college student, the feeling of winning is great, too!

 Are you taking part in NaNo?
 If so, please feel free to tell me about your novel/project(s) below.
 You can also add me as a buddy, here: http://nanowrimo.org/participants/bekah-louise